mattallen-it/iam-infrastructure-labs/Lab-03-Active-Directory-Domain-Setup/README.md

 This lab establishes the identity control plane for MRTG, enabling centralized authentication and access control in subsequent labs.

+This system now functions as a trusted identity authority within the MRTG environment.

 ---

 ## Security Perspective